Schokoladenmuseum Köln: Operator

 The museum is run by the Schokoladenmuseum Köln GmbH.
 Since March 2006, the Swiss chocolate manufacturer Lindt & Sprüngli has been its partner in producing exhibits.
 Prior to that the partner was the Cologne chocolate producer Stollwerck, and the museum was formerly known as the Imhoff-Stollwerck-Museum.

 Attractions

+The exhibition shows the entire history of chocolate, from its beginnings with the Olmec, Maya and Aztecs to today's chocolate-containing products and their production methods.
+A miniature production facility is installed on the 4000 m2 exhibition area, which demonstrates to the visitor how industrial chocolate production works.